yusukemh/yusukemh.github.io/essays/final-project-idea.md

  * Chat Room: Send messages among students.

 ## Case Ideas
-Admin user can add/delete/edit courses, professors, and review all students' information.
+* Admin user can add/delete/edit courses, professors, and review all students' information.
-All users can send admin user the request for above actions.
+* All users can send admin user the request for above actions.
+* Teachers can add/delete/edit courses that they teach.

+## Beyond the Basic
+* All students can post review of the course/professor.
+* All students can set to make their information private/public

 ## Group Member
-* none
+* Ronnie Kauanoe